-The following instruments of legislation are relevant to the successful functioning of the DoJ&CD:
+The following instruments of legislation are relevant to the successful functioning of the Department of Justice and Constitutional Development:

 - Legislation providing for the establishment and functioning of the superior courts, magistrates’ courts and special courts: Constitutional Court Complementary Act, 1995 (Act 13 of 1995), the Supreme Court Act, 1959 (Act 59 of 1959), the Magistrates' Courts Act, 1944 (Act 32 of 1944), and the Small Claims Court Act, 1984 (Act 61 of 1984).